dannysepler/blog/_posts/2018-12-27-counting-song-lyrics.md

 ---
 layout: post
-title:  "Reading Song Lyrics"
+title:  "Lyrics Project Part 1: Counting Song Lyrics"
 date:   2018-12-26 23:45:29 -0500
 categories: python nltk lyrics
 ---

-*This will probably be a multi-part blog post about making sense of text inputs.*
+*This will be a multi-part blog post about making sense of text inputs.*

 ![Picture](/blog/assets/img/in_my_life.jpg){: .image .center }
 _"In My Life" -- a personal favorite._{: .text-center }